thom-de-bom/nyp-korting/README.md

 - If a valid coupon is found, it will be applied to your order
 - In Continuous Mode, the coupon will also be saved to `Coupons.txt`
-- You can press the DELETE key at any time to stop the script
+- You can press and hold the DELETE key at any time to stop the script

 ## Operating Modes